icathaid/data_structures_and_algorithms/README.md

     - `enqueue` takes a value and places it at the front of the queue
     - `dequeue` removes the front of the queue and returns the node
     - `peek` returns the node located at the front of the stack

+###  Notes:

+I had to hardcode the path to the test into package.json to prevent travis from failing on other labs that I haven't finished testing for yet.